-$^{^9 \} https://weatherspark.com/y/44919/Average-Weather-in-Wandsworth-United-Kingdom-Year-Round\#: \sim: text= The \%20 predominant \%20 average \%20 hourly \%20 wind, of \%2028 \%25 \%20 on \%20 April \%2018.$
+9 https://weatherspark.com/y/44919/Average-Weather-in-Wandsworth-United-Kingdom-Year-Round#:~:text=The%20predominant%20average%20hourly%20wind,of%2028%25%20on%20April%2018.

-- 38. As the DWLP seeks to accommodate 1,950 net additional dwelling units each year; it is conceivable that there may be an associated increase in vehicle use.
-However, the DWLP makes clear it seeks to reduce private vehicle use and that growth will be targeted in key locations that are better served by active travel or public transport. - 39.
-Further, Wandsworth has had the biggest drop in registered vehicles of any of the 32 London boroughs, with 33% fewer vehicles licensed in Wandsworth in 2017 than there were in 200110 and a high proportion of residents use public transport.
+- 39. Further, Wandsworth has had the biggest drop in registered vehicles of any of the 32 London boroughs, with 33% fewer vehicles licensed in Wandsworth in 2017 than there were in 200110 and a high proportion of residents use public transport.
 In addition, million car miles in Wandsworth dropped by 32% from 532m in 1999 to 361m in 201811.
 The DWLP supports public transport investment and promotes the increased use of public transport, cycling and walking which is currently 71% of trips12.
 It also requires residential developments to be car-free where access to public transport is high, restricts on-street parking for larger developments and promotes car club membership.
 Therefore, it is unlikely that the DWLP will result in significant increases to NOx levels to threaten European sites which are sensitive to air pollution, such as Wimbledon Common. - 40.
 The A3 (Kingston Road) and A219 (Wimbledon Park Side), associated residential streets to the east of the A219 and some of the roads of the Alton Estate are within 200m of the SACs.
 However, the policies and proposals of the DWLP will encourage more sustainable transport that will reduce car levels on these roads.
 Further, site allocations require, through policy, sustainable transport provision. - 41.
-One site allocation in the DWLP is partially located within 400m of the Wimbledon Common SAC.
-The site allocation is ASDA, Roehampton Vale, SW15 (Ref: OUT3).
-It is proposed as a mixed-use development with residential and retention of existing retail facility of 1.95ha.
 Two site allocations for Roehampton are close to the Richmond Park SAC.
 These are Alton West Intervention Areas, Roehampton, SW15 (Ref: RO1) a mixed-use regeneration area of 12.5ha about 200m from the SAC and Mount Clare, Minstead Gardens, Roehampton, SW15 (Ref: RO2) which is part of the Alton Estate proposed for residential-led mixed use.
 It is 1.57ha and around 330m from the SAC.
 The proximity of these site allocations to the SACs should be considered with regards to air quality.
 The DWLP requires an assessment of the impact of emissions from traffic on Richmond Park and Wimbledon Common European sites, as appropriate, from development proposals on these sites to determine air quality impacts and any mitigation required. - 42.
 Accordingly, NOx resulting from vehicle emissions associated with DWLP site allocations do not have any impact pathways that could interact with the SACs in a manner that would prevent them achieving their conservation objectives for Stag Beetle and need not be considered further.